About Cutline

-Needed a Product Cofounder, So I Built One
+Needed a Product Engineering Team, So I Built One

 The Problem I Couldn't Ignore

-That's when I realized: we have AI for coding, but not for product judgment.
+That's when I realized: we have AI for coding, but not for engineering discipline.

 Background